esparev/medical-appointments/README.md

 # Medical Appointments
-Java program where a Doctor can make an appointment and see those same appointments, and where a Pacient can see book an appointment with the scheduled appointment that the Doctors have made
+Java program where a Doctor can make an appointment and see those same appointments, and where a Patient can see book an appointment with the scheduled appointment that the Doctors have made

 ## Doctors registered in the program (name | ficticional@email.com)